 Search online to see if you can find the business’s trading and legal names.
 The legal name may be different to the trading name.
 If you’re unable to connect the two names easily, or it’s confusing, this could be a warning sign that the investment is a scam.

 We only regulate financial services businesses operating in New Zealand.
-If you’re considering dealing with an international provider, make sure you find out who regulates them (usually by doing an online search).
+If you’re considering dealing with an international provider, make sure you find out who regulates them.
+Check that the regulator they name is legitimate – some scams name fake regulators to trick investors into trusting them.
 If in doubt, phone the overseas regulator to confirm the business is on their list.

 If a business is not based in New Zealand it’s even more important you do your research before you invest.
 It’s often impossible for you to recover your money if an overseas investment turns out to be a scam.